danmar/cppcheck/man/manual.md

 ## User defined output format (single line)

 You can write your own pattern.
-For instance, to get warning messages that are formatted like old gcc such format can be used:
+For instance, to get warning messages that are formatted like traditional gcc, then the following format can be used:

     cppcheck --template="{file}:{line}: {severity}: {message}" samples/arrayIndexOutOfBounds/bad.c

-The output will look like this:
+The output will then look like this:

     Checking samples/arrayIndexOutOfBounds/bad.c ...
     samples/arrayIndexOutOfBounds/bad.c:6: error: Array 'a[2]' accessed at index 2, which is out of bounds.